Cottage Food Operations and Farm-to-Fork Events

 A "farm-to-fork," as defined by Nevada Revised Statutes Chapter 446; Assembly Bill 200, allows farms to hold farm-to-fork events in certain circumstances without being considered a food establishment for purposes of inspections by the health authority.

 In Washoe County, such farms are required to register with the local health authority.
-Both forms: Farm-To-Fork Registration and Permit to Operate Application must be submitted to Northern Nevada Public Health (NNPH).
-Once approved, the NNPH will provide a letter verifying approval.
-For more information please refer to the Farm to Fork Event Fact Sheet and Food Safety Guidelines or contact the NNPH at 328-2434.
+Applications must be submitted online at onenv.us.
+Once approved, NNPH will provide a letter verifying approval.
+For more information please refer to the Farm to Fork Event Fact Sheet and Food Safety Guidelines.

 Craft Foods